albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 While the two approaches shown in the previous section display the same thing, these are quite different.

 1. Lambda functions are not bound to a class file
-1. Lambda functions do not have access to `this` and cannot invoke inherited funcitons.
+1. Lambda functions do not have access to `this` or `super` and cannot invoke inherited functions.

-Consider the following source classes.
+Consider the following source files.

 ```bash
 $ tree src/main/java